karljayg/twitch-gpt-chat-bot/documentation/SC2_PATTERN_LEARNING_SYSTEM.md

 - Clean up old patterns manually if needed

 #### 5. Duplicate Prompts When Watching Replays
-**This is expected behavior** due to Blizzard's broken API.
+**This should not happen** with the fixed API.
 The system will:
-- Detect replay viewing as "real game" (false positive)
+- Correctly detect replay viewing as `isReplay: true`
-- But skip the prompt due to duplicate detection
-- Log: "Game already processed, skipping comment prompt"
+- Return `REPLAY_ENDED` status
+- NOT trigger pattern learning
+- Log: "Detected REPLAY_ENDED (isReplay = true)"

 ### Debug Information
 The system logs detailed information: